django-helpdesk/django-helpdesk/README.rst

 1. Python 2.4+
 2. Django (1.2 or newer)
+3. South for database migrations (highly recommended, but not required).
+Download from http://south.aeracode.org/
-3. An existing WORKING Django project with database etc. If you cannot log into the Admin, you won't get this product working.
+4. An existing WORKING Django project with database etc. If you cannot log into the Admin, you won't get this product working.

 **NOTE REGARDING SQLITE AND SEARCHING:**